danwag06/react-onchain/README.md

 - Timestamp for each deployment
 - File counts and sizes
 - Total costs across all deployments
-- Shared versioning contract (if enabled)
+- Shared versioning inscription origin (if enabled)

 **Benefits:**